505-solutions/cc-lend/blogs/CC-lend-blog.md

 }
 ```

 We use `abiEncodedRequest` from earlier to request attestation on Coston [**State Connector contract**](https://coston-explorer.flare.network/address/0x0c13aDA1C7143Cf0a0795FFaB93eEBb6FAD6e4e3) by calling `requestAttestations(abiEncodedRequest)`.
-This will let the entire set of attestation providers know, that you wish to have proof that the transaction with the attached payment reference has happened.
+This will let the entire set of attestation providers know, that we wish to have a proof that the transaction with all attached data such as hash, transmitted events, block id etc. has happened on Ethereum.

 In the State Connector requests and answers are submitted sequentially in attestation rounds.
 Each attestation round has 4 consecutive phases called Collect, Choose, Commit and Reveal.
 You can learn more about Flare’s CCCR (Collect, Choose, Commit, Reveal) protocol [here](https://docs.flare.network/tech/state-connector/).
 Once we request attestation our request is part of a specific round numbered with `roundId`.
 RoundId is calculated based on the timestamp of the block in which attestation request contract call is made.

 Next, you have to wait 6 minutes during which the attestation providers verify the validity of the transaction on their own nodes and vote on which transactions are valid (consensus).
 If our transaction is marked as valid by votes it is included in the Merkle tree for that round.
 When the round has been finalized, Merkle root for that round gets submitted and stored in State Connector smart contract.

-After the round in which we requested attestation has been finalised we are ready to retrieve our Merkle proof that we will use to prove the validity of our XRP transaction.
-Each attestation provider holds a copy of the entire merkle tree for the round and is thus able to produce merkle proof for each specific transaction.
+After the round in which we requested attestation has been finalised we are ready to retrieve our Merkle proof that we will use to prove the validity of our ETH transaction.
+Each attestation provider holds a copy of the entire merkle tree for the round and is thus able to produce Merkle proof for each specific transaction.
 We retrieve the Merkle proof by calling `/attestation-client/api/proof/get-specific-proof` with the calldata from before:

 ```json
 {